Neuroling/SPINCO_SINEEG/Gen_stimuli/04_Stimuli_selection_screen/README.md

+# Response selection screen creation

+The scripts in this folder are for creating the response selection images.
+They are directly saved into the `/images/` folder of the [experiment](../../Experiments/SiN/Experiment2/SiN_task/images).

+Despite being numbered, the order of execution of the scripts does not matter.

-## Response images
+## Package requirements

 The .png files are created with the package [Pillow](https://pypi.org/project/pillow/) .
 Install it with `python3 -m pip install --upgrade Pillow`

+## Response images

 Original *CallSign* images from [MultiPic](https://doi.org/10.1080/17470218.2017.1310261)
-All non-modified callSign images must be copied into the directory of the script `create_call_images.py`.
+All non-modified callSign images must be copied into the directory of the script `Exp2_01_create_call_images.py`.
 The script will create a square black frame around the image and save them in the relevant folder of the experiment.

 ### CallSign and MultiPic Number:
 Experiment 1: